needle-di/core/docs/advanced/async-injection.md

-# Async injection (experimental)
+# Async injection

-It is also possible to use a provider with an async factory function.
+It is also possible to use a provider with an asynchronous factory function.

-> [!CAUTION]
-> This feature is currently **experimental** and has some limitations.

 ## Async factory providers